JerettS/sql-layer-adapter-jdbc/README.md

 To use the driver, the jar file must be in the `classpath`.
 Note that projects using a build tool (e.g. Maven) can generally skip this section.

-On *nix based systems, the simplest way is to `export` it into your current environment.
+On Linix based systems, the simplest way is to `export` it into the current environment.
 For example, to use the SQL Layer bundled jar file on Linux:

 ```